Ex-Virginia bank executives guilty in financial crisis case

 From 2008 to 2011, Woodard and Stephen Fields, a former executive vice president and commercial loan officer at the bank, hid the bank’s financial condition, authorities said.
 Bank insiders also gave preferential financing to troubled borrowers to buy properties Bank of the Commonwealth owned, prosecutors said.

-Other defendants convicted on conspiracy to commit bank fraud and other charges included Fields, Troy Brandon Woodard, Woodard’s son and an employee of a mortgage loan specialist at a bank subsidiary, and Dwight Etheridge, a bank customer.
+Other defendants convicted on bank fraud conspiracy and other charges included Fields; Troy Brandon Woodard, Woodard’s son and an employee of a mortgage loan specialist at a bank subsidiary, and Dwight Etheridge, a bank customer.

 Simon Hounslow, an executive vice president and chief lending officer until the bank’s closing, was acquitted of all charges, the Justice Department said.

-“We have long believed he never should have been charged in this case and, after careful deliberation, it is clear the jury came to that view,” John Adams, a lawyer for Hounslow at McGuireWoods, said in an email.

-Lawyers for the others defendants did not immediately respond to requests for comment.
+Lawyers for the defendants did not immediately respond to requests for comment.

 A separate lawsuit filed in January by the U.S. Securities and Exchange commission against Woodward, Fields and another executive remains pending.